 The poultry industry breeds chickens destined for both commercial egg and meat production.
 Geneticists design special breeding programs to select birds with the best characteristics for egg or meat production.
 This selection process (called genetic selection or genetics) allows the industry to select strains of birds which are produced very efficiently in intensive housing systems.
-There are two main types of commercial chicken breeds: layers and meat chickens.
+There are two main types of commercial chicken breeds: layers and meat (broiler) chickens.

 Most eggs are laid in the morning.
 Eggs are collected as soon as possible after laying and placed in a cool room to help preserve their internal quality.
 Fertile eggs can be stored for up to 7 days at about 12-15oC without loss of hatchability.
 Because of the danger of bacteria on egg shells going to the hatchery, all fertile eggs are fumigated on the farm or as soon as they arrive at the hatchery.
-Fumigation with the gas formaldehyde kills surface bacteria without damaging the fertilized ovum inside the egg.
+Fumigation with the gas formaldehyde kills surface bacteria without damaging the fertilised ovum inside the egg.

 Some vaccines can be administered in the hatchery.
+In meat chickens, all the required vaccines are administered in the hatchery before delivery to a farm.
 Beak trimming is sometimes carried out and in some breeds, the comb of the cockerels is trimmed (called dubbing).
 These procedures may seem cruel but they are carried out to prevent further injury later in life.
-Beak trimming is done to prevent picking other birds, or cannibalism.
+Beak trimming is done in layer chicks to prevent pecking other birds, or cannibalism.
 Dubbing is done to prevent injuries to the comb which can result from fighting.